double-tu/blinko-to-obsidian/README.md

    - **Access token** – Bearer token for authenticated requests.
    - **Note folder / Attachment folder** – Base folders inside the vault (notes are automatically subdivided into `flash/`, `note/`, and `todo/`).
    - **Include tags in frontmatter** – Toggle whether remote tags are duplicated into YAML metadata or only left inline in the body.
-   - **Daily Notes insertion** – Optional toggle to embed today’s flash notes into your Daily/Periodic note.
+  - **Daily Notes insertion** – Optional toggle to embed today’s Blinko notes into your Daily/Periodic note.
 Configure the folder, Moment-style filename format, and start/end marker lines (defaults: `<!-- start of flash-notes -->` / `<!-- end of flash-notes -->`).
    - **Auto sync interval** – Minutes between background syncs (`0` disables).
    - **Deletion check** – Toggle + interval for removing local notes when deleted upstream.
    - **Recycle-bin deletion** – Optional toggle to also remove notes that are merely in Blinko’s recycle bin.